-If you cannot register for a course, it may be that an office has placed a hold on your record that prevents you from registering.
+If you cannot register for a course, a Columbia office may have placed a hold on your record that prevents you from registering.
 The reasons for holds vary; financial holds (non-payment of bills), library holds, and dean's holds are most common.
 Once you have determined which office placed a hold on your record (listed on SSOL), go to that office to resolve the matter; only the office that placed the hold can remove it.